shubhgupta2510/PatternAnalysis-2025/recognition/VQVAE_HipMRI_Study_Shubh_Gupta_s47019070/README.md

 This project successfully implemented a VQ-VAE model for medical image reconstruction, achieving a test SSIM of 0.789, which significantly exceeds the target performance of 0.6.
 The model demonstrates strong capability in learning compressed discrete representations of pelvic MRI slices and reconstructing anatomically plausible images.

-The training curves indicate stable learning dynamics with good generalization—validation metrics closely tracked training metrics without significant overfitting.
+The training curves indicate stable learning dynamics with good generalisation—validation metrics closely tracked training metrics without significant overfitting.
 The discrete latent space with 512 codebook embeddings proved sufficient for capturing the diversity of anatomical patterns in the dataset.

 While the reconstructions successfully preserve overall anatomical structure and intensity distributions, the 8×8 latent resolution creates a bottleneck that limits fine detail preservation.
 The observed SSIM plateau around 0.78-0.80 suggests this represents an approximate performance ceiling for the current architecture.
-Further improvements would likely require architectural modifications such as increasing the latent resolution or incorporating hierarchical quantization, rather than simply extending training duration.
+Further improvements would likely require architectural modifications such as increasing the latent resolution or incorporating hierarchical quantisation, rather than simply extending training duration.

 The project demonstrates the viability of discrete latent variable models for medical imaging applications and provides a foundation for future work exploring more sophisticated VQ-VAE variants or downstream tasks such as image generation from learned codebooks.